pandas-dev/pandas/doc/source/timeseries.rst

 .. note::

-   Using the ``.values`` accessor on a ``Series``, returns an numpy array of the data.
+   Using the ``.values`` accessor on a ``Series``, returns an NumPy array of the data.
-   These values are converted to UTC, as numpy does not currently support timezones (even though it is *printing* in the local timezone!).
+   These values are converted to UTC, as NumPy does not currently support timezones (even though it is *printing* in the local timezone!).

    .. ipython:: python

       s_naive.values
       s_aware.values

-   Further note that once converted to a numpy array these would lose the tz tenor.
+   Further note that once converted to a NumPy array these would lose the tz tenor.

    .. ipython:: python

       pd.Series(s_aware.values)

-   However, these can be easily converted
+   However, these can be easily converted:

    .. ipython:: python